alan-turing-institute/PDSampler.jl/README.md

 ## Package under construction

 This package is under construction.
-If you have questions / requests, please contact me at `tlienart σ turing.ac.uk`.
+If you have questions / requests, please send an email to `tlienart σ turing.ac.uk`.
 If you want to try it out, you should be able to add it using the git url:

 ```julia